riesinger-e/nist-sts/benchmarking/README.md

 You absolutely MUST use the release flag when using `cargo run`, otherwise the results will not be accurate.

 The application will print the average execution time per implementation and test and the difference in percent.

+## Output

+The output contains per-file per-test comparisons, and a per-test comparison over all used files.

+`benchmark.txt` contains the result of the benchmark, executed on the developers machine.
+As can be seen, this implementation is faster in every tested case.